sidamd/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Launch_Gromacs_Singularity_Application.md

 10. After submitting a workload, user can monitor how the workload is performing by checking the Workload Status on the Workloads page and the Workload Information page:

-    Each workload goes through several different states after it is submitted - **Created** – The workload has been created in the system.
+    Each workload goes through several different states after it is submitted -

+    **Created** – The workload has been created in the system.

     **Sent** – The workload has been sent to the queue that you selected in the workload submission process.

     **Pending** – The workload is in a waiting state in the queue.

     **Running** – The workload has started running in the selected queue.

     **Completed** – The workload has successfully finished processing.

     **Failed** – A problem has occurred which has prevented the workload from completing successfully.

     **Cancelled** – The workload has been canceled by the user and stopped running.

 11. Once the application execution is successful then the status gets changed into **“Completed”**.
 The user can check the **STDOUT** and **STDERR** logs by clicking on respective tabs.
 The Performace tab shows the telemetry collected.

+     View Log Click on the links shown on the Workload Information screen to view the job log, stdout log and stderr log:

+     **View SysLog** - Information about the workload throughout the entire process

+     **View Stdout** - Standard output that presents the output of a workload and sometimes includes the results of the workload.

+     **View Stderr** - Standard Error that helps you understand why you may have encountered certain issues during the process.

+     **Download log files** - Download all information about the Log, STDOUT and STDERR log files.

     ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475004/1b4744ae-ef6d-4e88-9876-a84c7e3fb315)

 12. The performace value in the **STDERR** tab is the performance of Gromacs singularity application.